Caribou3d/CaribouCartesian/README.md

 Meanwell PSU-holder
 * Tobias Reischl https://www.thingiverse.com/thing:3373172

+STL for PrusaSlicer as background
+* thanks to Patrick Vosshans

 Extruder of Rel.
 2 that still can be used instead of the Bondtech extruder
 * MK3 Extruder and X Carriage: Vecko Kojchevski https://www.thingiverse.com/thing:2843264